mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Quantum Tunneling:** If pressed, you can run fast enough to break through time itself.
 You and anyone and anything you are holding onto disappear completely, reappearing in the same position in the future—as little as one exchange later, but up to a week, with no time having passed for you.
 The spontaneous return to the natural flow of time, however, is sudden and potentially violent.

-**Speed Demon:** If you’re willing to tear up the streets—shattering glass, injuring pedestrians, and such—you can travel pretty much anywhere in the same city in the span of a single exchange.
+**Speed Demon:** If you're willing to tear up the streets—shattering glass, injuring pedestrians, and such—you can travel pretty much anywhere in the same city in the span of a single exchange.

 Super Strength